 Foot and ankle fractures require prompt treatment to reduce the risk of future problems, such as posttraumatic arthritis.
 At Bay Area Foot Care, the expert podiatrists diagnose and treat foot and ankle fractures so you can get back to being healthy again.
-Bay Area Foot Care has locations in San Rafael, Castro Valley, Pleasanton, Oakland, Walnut Creek, and San Leandro, California, as well as in the neighborhoods of Lower Pacific Heights, Inner Richmond, NoPa, and the Mission District in San Francisco.
+Bay Area Foot Care has locations throughout the Bay Area, California.
 If you think you have a foot or ankle fracture, call your nearest office or book an appointment online right away.

 There are 26 bones in each foot and ankle, all of which undergo a significant amount of strain and pressure as you move throughout the day.
 When bones receive more force than they can endure, they can break, or fracture.